All Episodes

 What's your reaction, Reverend, when you hear that tape?

-You know, Sean, the more I listen to the narrative that's going on, the more it makes me angry that they believe black people are stupid enough to believe that uh Democrats are the answer for them.
+You know, Sean, the more I listen to the narrative that's going on, the more it makes me angry that they believe black people are stupid enough to believe that Democrats are the answer for them.

-I don't know anybody personally, Sean, black or white that doesn't have an ID in this country.
+I don't know anybody personally, Sean, black or white, that doesn't have an ID in this country.

 They've always wanted to use us as mascots and pat us on the heads and tell us that we can't succeed unless they hold our hands and guide us.

-They didn't do that to the Italians, they didn't do that to the Jews, they didn't do that to anybody that came here.
+They didn't do that to anybody that came here.

 They want to do that to us.

-And we're tired of being the the poster children for liberal causes, and besides that, Sean, the sixties and seventies are calling, and they want their causes back.
+And besides that, Sean, the 60s and 70s are calling, and they want their causes back.

 And because the Democrats are beating them to death, it's a dead horse.